dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-7 Cache miss.md

    7188  mem_load_retired.l2_miss
 ```

 From this example, we can see that 37% of loads that missed in the L1 D-cache also missed in the L2 cache, thus the *L2 hit rate* is 63%.
-In a similar way, a breakdown for the L3 cache can be made.
+A breakdown for the L3 cache can be made similarly.

 [^1]: Interactive latency - [https://colin-scott.github.io/personal_website/research/interactive_latency.html](https://colin-scott.github.io/personal_website/research/interactive_latency.html)
 [^2]: Memory Latency Checker - [https://www.intel.com/software/mlc](https://www.intel.com/software/mlc)